Neil L. Gross

 |SO364 A||Policing the American City|

-Neil Gross joined the Colby faculty in 2015 as chair of the Department of Sociology.
+Neil Gross joined the Colby faculty in 2015.
 He taught previously at Princeton, the University of British Columbia, Harvard, and the University of Southern California.

-Gross’s articles have been published in the American Sociological Review, Annual Review of Sociology, Sociological Theory, Theory & Society, and elsewhere.
-From 2009-2015 he edited Sociological Theory, and he is currently a senior editor at Theory & Society.
+Gross’s articles have been published in the American Sociological Review, Annual Review of Sociology, Sociological Theory, Theory and Society, and elsewhere.
+From 2009-2015 he edited Sociological Theory, and he is currently a senior editor at Theory and Society.